What We Mean by Whole Foods

 - Are they constantly licking, tooting, scratching?

-That can be as simple as throwing an egg in the bowl once a week or switching to a freeze-dried recipe thatâs fully whole food (like ours).
+That can be as simple as tossing an egg into the bowl once a week, or switching to a freeze-dried recipe made entirely from whole foods (like ours).
 Any amount of real food is a win.

 And when itâs fed in species-appropriate proportions?
-Thatâs when it becomes transformative.

 Real Food.
 Real Nutrition.